MicrosoftDocs/power-platform/power-platform/admin/manage-application-users.md

    :::image type="content" source="media/add-app-from-azure-ad.png" alt-text="Add an application from Azure AD.":::

    > [!NOTE]
    > In addition to entering the Application Name or Application ID, you can also enter an Azure Managed Identity Application ID.
-For Managed Identity, do not enter the Managed Identity Application Name, use the Application ID instead.
+For Managed Identity, do not enter the Managed Identity Application Name, use the Managed Identity Application ID instead.

 7. The selected Azure AD app is displayed under **App**.
 You can select **Edit** (![Edit.](media/edit-button.png)) to choose another Azure AD application.
 Under **Business Unit**, select a business unit from the dropdown list.